 When Netdata starts, and with zero configuration, it auto-detects thousands of data sources and immediately collects per-second metrics.

-Netdata can immediately collect metrics from these endpoints thanks to 300+ collectors, which all come pre-installed when you install the Netdata Agent.
+Netdata can immediately collect metrics from these endpoints thanks to 300+ collectors, which all come pre-installed when you install Netdata.

 Every collector has two primary jobs: